waph-team14/waph-teamproject/README.md

    * created posts page - phani
       * functions like add post delete post and update post were implemented.
       * comments on posts is implemeted.
-5. Sprint - 3
+5. Sprint - 3 ***
-   *Created a superuser - Phani,Sravan
+ *Created a superuser - Phani,Sravan.*
-   *Created the functionality and disabiling and enabiling functions - Rohith, Jaswanth *Video demonstration and README edit - Sravan, Rohith
+ *Created the functionality and disabiling and enabiling functions - Rohith, Jaswanth.*
+  Video demonstration and README edit - Sravan, Rohith.
 6. Video Demo & Report Submission.

 ### Sprint 0